-In 2021, the Samsung Galaxy S21 series is the company’s highest-profile release.
-Included within that family are the Samsung Galaxy S21, the Samsung Galaxy S21 Plus, and the Samsung Galaxy S21 Ultra.
+In 2022, the Samsung Galaxy S22 series is the company’s highest-profile release.
+Included within that family are the Samsung Galaxy S22, Samsung Galaxy S22 Plus, and Samsung Galaxy S22 Ultra.
 Obviously, the Ultra is the biggest and most powerful of them all (and also the most expensive).

 There hasn’t been a year over the past decade that a Galaxy S phone wasn’t at least a contender for the best smartphone of the year.
 The phones are usually some of the best-selling devices of the year as well, with the Samsung Galaxy S4 still being the best-selling Android phone of all time.

 Originally, critics mocked Samsung’s Galaxy Note line.
-The idea of making an enormous smartphone with a built-in stylus seemed crazy, but Samsung came out on top.
+The idea of making an enormous smartphone with a built-in stylus seemed crazy, but Samsung’s commitment to the Note line paid off.
 Over time, the Galaxy Note line became synonymous with words like “elite” and “premium.”

 In those early days, the Galaxy Note line was different from the Galaxy S line by size, specs, and design.
-Nowadays, the two lines have blurred over into each other quite a bit.
+In the late 2010s, the two lines blurred over into each other quite a bit.
 Today, the two phone series have finally become one, as the Note name has been retired and the S22 Ultra takes its place as Samsung’s flagship phone for power users.

 The Samsung Galaxy Z series is the most recent addition to the Galaxy family.
 This is where all the Samsung phones with foldable displays live.
 Technically, the first phone in the line is the Samsung Galaxy Z Flip, but the Samsung Galaxy Fold has basically been retconned as the progenitor of the series, even though it didn’t have the “Z” in its name.

 Regardless, if you see “Galaxy Z” attached to a device, that will mean it has a foldable display.
 Since the smartphone industry has matured at this point (i.e. growth of the overall industry is stagnant), companies will need to innovate ways to create user demand for new types of products.
 Samsung is betting big that foldable phones are the future.

 As of now, there are two types of foldable Samsung phones.
-The first is a phone that starts out looking like a “normal” phone and then unfolds to become something more akin to a tablet.
-This is what the most recent Samsung Galaxy Z Fold 2 does.
+The first is a phone that starts out looking like a “normal” phone and then unfolds like a book to become something more akin to a tablet.
+This is what the most recent Samsung Galaxy Z Fold 4 does.
 The second design is similar to the flip phones of yesteryear, where a folded-up device opens up into a normal-looking phone.
-This is what the Galaxy Z Flip does.
+This is what the latest Galaxy Z Flip 4 does.

 Since the technology related to foldable phones is so new, the durability of these devices is not truly understood.
 Also, the phones tend to be very expensive due to all the advanced manufacturing processes necessary to create them.
 However, Samsung thinks they are the future, so the Galaxy Z line is where you need to go if you want to be on the cutting edge.

-Not everyone can afford the very expensive phones in the Galaxy S, Galaxy Note, and Galaxy Z families.
+Not everyone can afford the very expensive phones in the Galaxy S and Galaxy Z families.
 That’s where the Samsung Galaxy A line comes in.
 In general, Samsung phones you find in the Galaxy A family have weaker specs and lower-quality camera systems when compared to their higher-end siblings.
 However, they usually have more interesting designs and, most importantly, lower price tags.